BBC One "Balloon" idents: Components of idents

 The idents featured a soundtrack of ambient music, with livelier versions being used for more industrial or recreational settings.
 The soundtrack was composed by English musician Phil Sawyer.
 This score made these idents the first regular BBC One idents to use music since Abram Games's "Bat's Wings" ident.
 The new BBC logo, along with the channel name "ONE" immediately to its right, was overlaid at the bottom of the screen.
 The new logo design was an attempt to unify all the BBC's services and brands under a single logo design, with the idents expressing the BBC's desire to "[reach] out to all corners of the land."
 From October 1998, the idents were shown on widescreen.
-The '888' tag was also phased out in July 1999, to be replaced with "Subtitles" following the uptake in digital television and the increased use of the new BBC Text service and the bbc.co.uk URL was added above the logo soon after.
+The '888' tag was also phased out on 1 July 1999, to be replaced with "Subtitles" following the uptake in digital television and the increased use of the new BBC Text service and the bbc.co.uk URL was added above the logo soon after.

-The new-look also featured a clock, which used the same software and layout as before, and utilized the balloon canvas as the background.
+The new look also featured a clock, which used the same software and layout as before, and utilized the balloon canvas as the background.
 The clock was also retained following the change to widescreen.
 However, the software was changed so that the minute hand only moved once a minute, rather than every second as it had previously.

-Promotions and static captions both featured text and logos centered for widescreen use, with the BBC One logo at the bottom of the screen and a color palette of mainly oranges and reds.
-However, colors varied according to theme and programme.
+Promotions and static captions both featured text and logos centred for widescreen use, with the BBC One logo at the bottom of the screen and a colour palette of mainly oranges and reds.
+However, colours varied according to the theme and programme.
 The use of static captions was reduced slightly but remained a key part of continuity links.

 Original locations

-The original sequences were filmed over six weeks in June and July 1997 at different locations around the United Kingdom.
+The original sequences were filmed over four months in 1997 at different locations around the United Kingdom.
 From these locations, forty-seven different 35-second films were produced featuring the balloon floating serenely over British landscapes.
 Much of the photography was from a helicopter at heights of up to 3,500 ft.
 One noticeable and intentional aspect about the original balloon films was that none of the sequences featured people or any distinct human activity.
 The locations were: